Performance metrics behind IT helpdesk technicians

 100% recording and monthly call quality audits

-5-question survey
+Satisfaction survey

 Performance penalty for missing SLAs

-The performance penalty promise is simple: If we don’t do what we say we’re going to do, we’ll provide a credit back to you on your next agreement invoice.
+The performance penalty promise is simple.
+If we don’t do what we say we’re going to do, we’ll provide a credit back to you on your next agreement invoice.
 Effectively, if we miss our SLAs, you receive a price break.
 You’ve never seen this elsewhere—we’re the only ones who offer it.

 WOW Factor